-On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, and our clinician partners - including more than 270,000 affiliated physicians, 2 million nurses and other caregivers - and the 43,000 health care leaders who belong to our professional membership groups, the American Hospital Association (AHA) appreciates the opportunity to submit for the record our comments on the drug supply chain and the cost of medications.
+On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, and our clinician partners - including more than 270,000 affiliated physicians, 2 million nurses and other caregivers - and the 43,000 health care leaders who belong to our professional membership groups, the American Hospital Association (AHA) appreciates the opportunity to submit for the record our comments on the out of control cost of medications.

 America's hospitals rely on innovative drug therapies to save lives every day.
 Without them, more lives would be lost to diseases like cancer and AIDS, and others who now can live comfortably while managing their chronic conditions would see their quality of life deteriorate.
-In short, modern pharmaceuticals play a critical role in getting patients healthy and helping them maintain health.
-Hospitals primarily interact with the drug supply chain in their role as purchasers and dispensers of pharmaceuticals.
-They also play a crucial role in the development of new drug therapies.
+In short, modern pharmaceuticals play a critical role in getting and keeping patients healthy.
+Hospitals are major purchasers and dispensers of pharmaceuticals; they also play a crucial role in the development of new drug therapies.

 Spending on pharmaceuticals has increased dramatically over the past several years.
 The burden of this increase falls on all purchasers, including patients and the providers who treat them.
 For example, hospitals frequently see patients show up in the emergency department or return for follow up care sicker than when they left because they were unable to afford their medications.
-Just as many patients face difficult choices when considering purchasing medications, hospitals, as drug purchasers, face significant resource constraints and trade-offs as spending on drugs increases.
+As drug purchasers, hospitals and health systems face significant resource constraints and trade-offs as spending on drugs increases.

 The primary driver behind increased drug spending is higher prices, not increases in utilization.
-Within the health care field, "pharmaceuticals" was "the fastest growing category" in terms of pricing for every month of 2016 and for most months of 2017.
-We see both higher launch prices for new drugs and increases in prices for existing drugs.
+Within the health care field, "pharmaceuticals" was "the fastest growing category" in terms of pricing for every month of 2016 and for most months of 2017.1 We see both higher launch prices for new drugs and increases in prices for existing drugs.
+Drug manufacturers have full control over the initial price for a drug and any subsequent price increases.
+They are responsible for setting the price of a drug at \$89,0002, \$159,0003, or even \$850,0004 for a course of treatment.
+They also solely decide whether to increase that price by 20 percent,5 948.4 percent,6 or 1,468 percent7.
 Limited competition and drug shortages have facilitated this price growth.